 All 4 of my daughters are all special and unique, however Annabelle has a very special heart.
-At about 26 weeks pregnant, we found out that she has a rare heart condition.
+At about 26 weeks pregnant, we found out she had a rare heart condition.

 A variation of HLHS (Hypoplastic Left Heart Syndrome,) her official diagnosis was an unbalanced AVSD (Atrioventricular Septal Defect) with a hypoplastic left heart and aorta.

 Basically, instead of one valve to the right ventricle and one to the left, she had a hole in between them which make them one big valve.
 On top of that, it was "unbalanced" meaning the one big valve was more over the right ventricle than the left, which caused limited blood flow to the left ventricle, thus the hypoplastic left heart and aorta.

 There is no "fix" for a hypoplastic left heart.
 Annabelle's left heart was too small to be viable, so she had to undergo a single ventricle repair.
 The goal was to reroute the blood flow to use only half of her heart.
 This is not ideal, obviously, and many kids that undergo this procedure must eventually have a heart transplant, however the hope was to get her through for many years.

 The repair itself involves three surgeries, the Norwood within the first week or two of birth, the Glenn between 3-6 months, and the Fontan at age 15 months to 2 years (although the time frame much depends on the baby so this could be earlier or later.)

 This was a temporary fix at best.
 The rate of survival through all stages is about 60%, a little less or more depending on who you talk to.
 As a mother, those odds scared the living daylights out of me.
 As a Christian and follower of Jesus, I remained confident that God's hand was on my daughter and the odds meant nothing, knowing that God was in control.